epishkin/shortener/README.md

-This is your new Play 2.1 application
+Play 2.1 application implementing simple URL Shortener.
 =====================================

 A website that functions as a URL Shortener.
 A user should be able to load the index page of your site and be presented with an input field where they can enter a URL.
 Upon entering the URL, a "shortened" version of that url is created and shown to the user as a URL to the site you're building.
 When visiting that "shortened" version of the URL, the user is redirected to the original URL.